-- Attributed Tip Income Program (ATIP).
-The IRS expanded its Tip Rate Determination/Education Program (TRD/EP), by offering employers in the food and beverage industry a new alternative: the Attributed Tip Income Program (ATIP).
-ATIP was designed to promote compliance related to reporting tip income while reducing filing and recordkeeping burdens.
-There is no contract to sign and participation is voluntary.
-Also, participation in ATIP would eliminate certain employee recordkeeping for participating employees.
-To participate in the program, you will need to check the box marked "Attributed Tip Income Program (ATIP)" on the front of Form 8027 to notify the IRS.
-For complete details on qualifications and recordkeeping requirements, you must see Rev. Proc.
-2006-30, 2006-31 I.R.B.
-110 at www.irs.gov/pub/irs-irbs/irb06-31.pdf. - You must check one of the "Yes" or "No" boxes under employer's name and address to indicate whether or not the establishment accepts credit cards, debit cards, or other charges.
+• Attributed Tip Income Program (ATIP).
+The Attributed Tip Income Program (ATIP) has been extended through December 31, 2011.
+For more information, see Attributed Tip Income Program (ATIP) on page 3.

+Tip Income Program (ATIP) on page 3.

+• You must check one of the "Yes" or "No" boxes under employer's name and address to indicate whether or not the establishment accepts credit cards, debit cards, or other charges.
 If the "Yes" box is checked, lines 1 and 2 of Form 8027 must be completed.
-Also see the instructions for lines 1 and 2 on page 4. - Complete the Worksheet for Determining Whether To File Form 8027 (below) to determine if you must to file Form 8027. - You may want to use the Employer's Optional Worksheet for Tipped Employees on page 6 as a means of determining if your employees are reporting all of their tip income to you.
+Also see the instructions for lines 1 and 2 on page 4.

+• Complete the Worksheet for Determining Whether To File Form 8027 (below) to determine if you must file Form 8027.

+- You may want to use the Employer's Optional Worksheet for Tipped Employees on page 6 as a means of determining if your employees are reporting all of their tip income to you. - Electronic filing.
+If you file 250 or more Forms 8027, you must file the returns electronically.
+See Pub.
+1239, Specifications for Filing Form 8027, Employer's Annual Information Return of Tip Income and Allocated Tips, Electronically, for more information.